cis547/cis547.github.io/_labs/lab06.markdown

 %cmp = icmp slt i32 %x, %y
 ```

-  The Domain of `%cmp` is not determined by the values of `%x` and `%y` but by the evaluation of their individual Domains with respect to the comparison.
+  The Domain of `%cmp` is not determined by the runtime values of `%x` and `%y` but by the evaluation of their individual Domains with respect to the comparison instruction.
   So, more concretely, if the Domain of `%x` is `Domain::Zero` and the Domain of `%y` is `Domain::Zero`, since the less than comparison would be considered **[False When Equal][LLVM CmpInst]**, the resulting Domain would be `Domain::Zero`.